 Cambridge Community Center is located in the Riverside neighborhood of Cambridge, between Central Square and Memorial Drive, and has served the community for over 83 years.
 The center promotes community cooperation and unity and empowers youth, individuals, and families by offering social, cultural, educational, and recreational activities.

 Camp Kesem is a college student run summer overnight camp for kids with a parent who has (or has had) cancer.
 This camp is a chance for kids ages 6-13 to have a fun-filled week and just be kids.
 Many MIT students have served as camp counselors.

-Charles River Conservancy organizes volunteers to beautify the Parklands and preserve the landscape, advocate for land uses that advance healthy living, public access, and physical parkland improvements, and build awareness about the Charles River.
+Charles River Conservancy organizes volunteers to beautify the Parklands and preserve the landscape, advocates for land uses that advance healthy living, public access, and physical parkland improvements, and builds awareness about the Charles River.

-CityDays is a fall event organized by the MIT Public Service Center that encourages all undergraduate and graduate students to participate in a day of service around Greater Boston.
+CityDays is a series of events organized by the MIT Public Service Center that encourages all undergraduate and graduate students to participate in a day of service around Greater Boston.
 Recently, CityDays transitioned from hosting one large orientation event to holding smaller events throughout the year, during IAP, student holidays, and the like.

 Community Music Outreach is a program run through the Cambridge Center for Adult Education that emphasizes musical education to enhance community.

 Design for America (DFA) is an award-winning nationwide network of interdisciplinary student teams and community members using design to create local and social impact.
 DFA students learn how to apply human-centered design to local and social challenges as innovators through extra-curricular, university-based, student-led design studios.
 DFA currently tackles national challenges in Education, Health, Economy and Environment.